 Think of the demographics your target audience includes.
 This includes location, gender, age ranges, interests, behaviors, etc.

 For this Black Hills Coupon Book promotion, we want people in the Black Hills to see our ad.
 We set our location to Rapid City, and then added a 50-mile radius to catch the Black Hills region parameters.
 Next, you can choose your age range and gender preferences.
 Then, you’re ready for detailed targeting.
 This gets more specific into people’s interests, behaviors, and important life events.
 What kinds of things are the people in your audience doing?
 How will your ad relate to these other things they are interested in?

 We chose people that express interest in nature, travel, coffeehouses, and restaurants.
-We want people who like adventure and food/drink because our coupons are made with those categories in mind.
+This audiences works for us because our coupons are made with those categories in mind.
 We also added people who have expressed an interest in savings like coupons (for obvious reasons).